January 10, 2021

 Man Page: man.txt

-Additionally, unbound-adblock blocks a large amount of online trackers, malware, fake sites, pop ups and other annoying garbage.
+In short: unbound-adblock is able to block huge amounts of online trackers, malware, fake sites, pop ups and other annoying garbage.

 unbound-adblock works best when used in conjunction with pf-badhost